 As scared as I was, I decided that the fear of staying the same was worse than the fear of change.
 In December 2010, I walked through the doors of my home box, CrossFit X, and my life forever changed.
 I was met with kindness and encouragement, and slowly began my journey to a new lifestyle.
 I committed to train as much as I could, waking up at 5:30am about 4 days each week.
 I joined in the weekend classes, and soon dived into Olympic Lifting classes as well.

 What began as a way to start gaining the ability to move without pain quickly turned into something I loved to do each day.
 Training became fun, and new achievements humbled me beyond anything I could ever imagine.
 The day I achieved my first unassisted pull-up will forever be grained into my brain, along with many other achievements I never thought would be possible.
+I would also recommend checking out these paleo diet reviews.
+It helped me a lot.

 I’ve now lost over 140lbs, and continue to lose pounds and gain strength each month.
 I’m able to be active with my daughter now as well, which is a priceless result of this change.
 CrossFit has not only helped me realize that ANYONE can make a change if they put their mind to it, but that EVERYONE needs to be given this opportunity.
 I am blessed to now be a CrossFit women Level 1 Trainer and run our beginner camps.
 I have a true passion for beginners, because I know exactly what it’s like to be in their shoes.”